QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     v_direct = A \ r
     mean(v_direct)

-Without proof, consider given the discount rate of :math:`\rho > 0` this problem could be setup as a contraction for solving the Bellman equation through methods like value function iteration.
+Without proof, consider that given the discount rate of :math:`\rho > 0`, this problem could be set up as a contraction for solving the Bellman equation through methods such as value-function iteration.

 The condition we will examine here is called `**diagonal dominance** <https://en.wikipedia.org/wiki/Diagonally_dominant_matrix>`_.